 Are There Any Universal Signs in ASL?

-While many signs in ASL vary across the country, there are also many universal signs that are understood by all ASL users.
+While many signs in ASL vary across the country, many universal signs are understood by all ASL users.
 These universal signs are often based on iconic or visual representations of the words they represent.

 Q: Can hearing individuals learn ASL?